DeJorgev/DeJorgev/README.md

 Hi!
 My name is Jorge, Junior developer.

-I am a pragmatic programer that enjoys my work.
+I am a pragmatic programer that enjoys my work, at least most of the time. --

 - 📚 I'm finishing my studies of Cross-Platform Application Development but I also have experience developing games.
 - 🌱 I’m currently learning Kotlin,python,docker and whatever helps me grow...